Mer de Glace: Geography

 When the tension in the ice increases as the slope increases, the glacier is unable to deform and crevasses appear.
 These are notably transversal and, when there is intense crevasse activity on the steepest terrain, blocks of seracs appear as the glacier breaks up.
 Crevasses are of variable depth, depending on their position, and may be as deep as fifty metres.
 Seracs always form in the same places, namely the steepest sections over which the glacier flows.
 As crevasses open and seracs tumble downstream, the supply of ice is renewed by the constant flow from upstream.
 Broad banding patterns, visible on the surface of the Mer de Glace, are known as ogives, or Forbes bands, and result from differences in summer and winter collapse rates of the serac fields.
-It was on 24 July 1842 that Scottish physicist James David Forbes observed the pattern of light and dark dirt bands on the Mer de Glace from the nearby Charmoz and began to consider whether glaciers flowed in a similar fashion to a sluggish river and with a viscous or plastic manner.
+On 24 July 1842, Scottish physicist James David Forbes observed the pattern of light and dark dirt bands on the Mer de Glace from the nearby Aiguille des Grands Charmoz and began to consider whether glaciers flowed in a similar fashion to a sluggish river and with a viscous or plastic manner.